Videos & Info

 If you can’t resolve your pigeon issue using non-lethal methods, you may consider culling under a General Licence.
 These are free and only allowed if the type of work has a low risk for the conservation and welfare of the birds and the conditions written on the licence are followed accurately.

-The current General Licencing that can be used for wild birds, including the feral and wood pigeon, came into effect on the 1st of January 2022 and is valid until the 31st of December 2023.
-General Licence 41 (GL41) can be used by the property owner if the birds are causing public health and safety issues, such as slips and falls, spreading disease and causing problems by nesting.
+The GL41 can be used by an authorised person if the birds are causing public health and safety issues, such as slips and falls, spreading disease and causing problems by nesting.
 This licence does not have a formal application process, but the conditions of GL41 must be complied with.
-Remember, all forms of non-lethal bird control like bird spikes must have been considered or tried before using the licence as a last resort.
+Remember, all forms of non-lethal bird control like bird spikes must have been considered or tried before using this licence.

-Genereal Licence 42 (GL42) focuses more on agricultural settings, particularly livestock feed, the spread of diseases and fruit, vegetables and crops.
+The GL42 focuses more on agricultural settings, particularly livestock feed, the spread of diseases and fruit, vegetables and crops.
 Again this licence must only be used as a last resort.

 Baby seagulls nesting on a chimney stack in summer